richardschoen/iforgit/knowledge/object_source_change_querysql.md

     o.objname;
 ```

-## This SQL attempts to list all module info for RPGLE and CLLE objects.
+## This SQL attempts to list all module info for RPGLE and CLLE objects along with module source info
-Youe mileage may vary with this query.
+Your mileage may vary with this query.
 ❗There are 3 places you need to replace ```YOURLIBNAME``` with the library you are working with.
 ```
 -- List module info for ILE objects